HBull5/react-hooks/README.md

         <button onClick={date = new Date();}></button>
     )
     ```

-    * The `useEffect` will be called on page load because the value will be set initially, triggering the `useEffect`. (see example above)

     * You could in theory use a normal variable in your component as a dependency of `useEffect`, however changing a variables value does not trigger a re-render and therefore the `useEffect` call back is not fired.
 In general using variables for dependencies in `useEffect` can get messy and isn't recommended.
 Check out the code example below.
     ```javascript react